AusClimateService/east-coast-rain/results_summary.md

 fail means the KS and Anderson Darling tests failed (pfail means some but not all lead times failed)

+### Results

+Comments on the UNSEEN methodology in general:
+- Different models can produce vastly different return period estimates
+- Different bias correction methods can produce vastly different return period estimates
+- Commonly used similarity tests tend to produce the same result in the sense that they tend to accept or reject the same models (pending implementation of the moments method)
+-

+Comments on the east coast rainfall event:
+- Higher resolution models tended to have lower return period estimates
+-

 ## Individual models

 ### CAFE